 Brateanu transferred to Utah from Arizona and played two years primarily at No. 1 singles and doubles, earning all-MWC accolades three times.
 He was named the 2004 ITA Mountain Region Arthur Ashe Award winner.

-Daniel Pollock joined the Utah staff as an assistant coach in June 2014 after serving in the same role at BYU for two seasons.
-At BYU, Pollock's teams qualified for the NCAA Championships and finished No. 1 in the regional team, singles, and doubles rankings.
-Prior to BYU, he was the head women's tennis coach at Idaho, earning the second-best winning percentage in program history and the program's best team, singles and doubles regional rankings.
+Before coming to the U., Pollock was an assistant coach at BYU for two seasons.
+Pollock’s BYU teams qualified for the NCAA Championships and finished No. 1 in the regional team, singles, and doubles rankings.
+Prior to BYU, he was the head women's tennis coach at Idaho, earning the second-best winning percentage in program history and the program’s best team, singles and doubles regional rankings.

 Born and raised in Manchester, United Kingdom, Pollock has also coached collegiately at the University of Illinois-Chicago and the University of Hawaii at Hilo, leading both to record setting performances.
 As a player, Pollock knocked off the No. 4-ranked doubles team in the nation in his first ever collegiate match.
 He was named to the All-Pacific West Conference Team in 2006 and 2007, competed for an Anderson University team that was ranked as high as No. 12 in the nation while winning a conference championship, and qualified for the for the NCAA Championships with both Anderson and the University of Hawaii at Hilo.